MichaelCurrin/mkdocs-quickstart/README.md

 A template, live demo and tutorial for how to set up a MkDocs docs site on GH Pages.
 Using GitHub Actions to automated deploys.

+MkDocs is a Python package when turns your docs directory and YAML config into a static website.
+No Python coding needed.

 <!-- TODO When creating a new project copied from this template, you can delete this README.md and start over -->